StrangeButUntrue/micropython-ri5/docs/library/machine.I2C.rst

     from machine import I2C

     i2c = I2C(freq=400000)          # create I2C peripheral at frequency of 400kHz
-                                    # depending on the port, extra parameters may be required
-                                    # to select the peripheral and/or pins to use
+                                    # (in this port, actually scl and sda parameters also required)

     i2c.scan()                      # scan for slaves, returning a list of 7-bit addresses